 In the Lummi language, the term for killer whales is Qwe ‘lhol mechen, meaning “our relations below the waves.”.
 The Salish Sea Campaign is working to bringing the orca Sk’aliCh’elh-tenaut out of the captivity and back home to the Salish Sea.
 Once called Lolita, then called Tokitae, and now given the Lummi name Sk’aliCh’elh-tenau, she was violently taken from L-pod in 1970, and has been held at Miami Seaquarium ever since.
-In 2017, Lummi Nation passed a Resolution to bring her home; in 2018, Lummi held a press conference in Miami to this effect, and later embarked on a Totem Pole Journey for Sk’aliCh’elh-tenaut.
+In 2017, Lummi Nation passed a Motion to bring her home; in 2018, Lummi held a press conference in Miami to this effect, and later embarked on a Totem Pole Journey for Sk’aliCh’elh-tenaut.
 In 2019, two individual Lummi women invoked the Native American Graves Protection and Repatriation Act (NAGPRA) and announced their intent to sue Miami Seaquarium if the Seaquarium would not agree to collaboratively work out a plan to safely bring Sk’aliCh’elh-tenaut back home to her family in the Salish Sea.
 Lummi Nation’s Sovereignty and Treaty Protection Office is working with The Orca Network, The Whale Sanctuary Project and others.

 Read Lummi Nation Chairman Jay Julius’s op-ed and watch the trailer for the feature-length documentary film currently in production.
 Please see our Media Resources page for downloadable photos and other information.

 about the logistics of repatriating a killer whale